peterjjohnson/s3_file_manager/README.md

 # S3 File Manager
-This is just a project to help me learn more about React well also having fun with AWS.
+This is just a project to help me learn more about React while also having fun with AWS.

 Currently, all this will do is display a list of files belonging to the logged